-For admission into the program, Georgetown requires each student to earn an undergraduate degree and a 3.0 GPA.
-While not mandatory, applicants may submit relevant creative writing or work samples as part of their applications.
+For admission into the program, Georgetown requires each student to earn an undergraduate degree and a 3.0 GPA as well as submit relevant professional work samples as part of their applications.
 Online students pay the same tuition rate, regardless of location.
 Georgetown holds accreditation from the Middle States Association of Colleges and Schools.

 The University of Florida offers more than 200 programs online, providing students all over the world with improved educational access.
 The journalism and communications school offers the online MA in mass communication with a specialization in public relations, one of eight specializations available.

 In the 33-credit online master's degree, students learn strategies in brand and risk management by using modern tools and technologies.
 The program partners with APCO Worldwide to offer students practical experience and mentoring opportunities.
 The 33 credits include a three-credit capstone course; 12 core credits in writing, public relations theory, strategy, and evaluation; and 18 elective credits.